savaged/SixNations/README.md

 team.

-It is a work-in-progress but should compile after a "Restore NuGet Packages" and One must add a file in `Services` named `AuthTokenService.partial.cs` with the following contents:
+It is a work-in-progress but should compile after a "Restore NuGet Packages" and one must add a file in `Services` named `AuthTokenService.partial.cs` with the following contents:

 ```using System;